glinchflash/sockets-chatroom/README.md

 - -[x] Make sure we can identify who sent the message through a username.
     - -[x] We could make a local variable and prompt the user to choose a username
     - -[x] We can then emit this username along with the sent message to keep track of who sent what.
-- -[ ] Make a list to show everyone who is connected to the chatroom
+- -[x] Make a list to show everyone who is connected to the chatroom
 - -[ ] Implement something funny!
 The sky is the limit! (it can be very simple if you want)
-    - -[ ] For example, you could make a functionality to make someone else's font size obscurely small!
-    - -[ ] You could implement a feature where you can speak with someone else's username
-    - -[ ] AND SO MUCH MORE -> BE CREATIVE

 ### Nice-to-have features